Questions & Answers: Human Resources

 Complete the New Application for Registration form (DEA Form 225).
 The form can be printed out for completion in hard copy or completed online.

-- In Section 1, the address should be the College of Dentistry and the post office box of the applicant’s department.
+- In Section 1, the address should be the College of Dentistry, 1395 Center Drive (include room number for the applicant’s department), Gainesville, FL 32610.

 - Section 6 should reflect that the University of Florida is a fee exempt institution.